icterine1/sas4-modding-asasm/README.md

 It is highly recommended to use [Powershell 7](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.3) to run the powershell scripts.
 Windows by default comes with Powershell 5, which may still work, but compatibility with Powershell 5 is not maintained.

 You must have [RABCDasm](https://github.com/CyberShadow/RABCDAsm) installed (make sure it is in your PATH) for the scripts to work.

+### Git Config

+After cloning the repository, run `git config --local include.path ../.git_config` so that the Git config settings in `.git_config` get applied.

 ### Other